sipeki/sfia2-colourpicker/README.md

 Colour Picker.
 Press button to  generate colour and synonym combination for a descriptive colour.
 Colour chosen randomly from either list of basic primary or secondary colours.
 Synonym chosen randomly from a list of negative or positive synonyms.

+### MoSCoW User Stories
+Moscow prioritisation usudo sed required CRUD functionality

+#### Must
+Initial functionality of the application is to show the current generated colour

+#### Should
+Record colours generated presistantly

+#### Could
+Reverse Proxy
+Ansible to deploy environment

+#### Will not
+Generate colour from a table from a database rather than hard code into application.

 ### Services